FS2020-USER-TESTER/MOD-milviz-aircraft-pc6/README.md

 KNOWN OPEN ISSUES

-* [Glass Models] Not using latest G1000 code version
+* [Glass Models] Need ITT Patch
 * [All] When spawning on runway, ignition switch is on and guard is up.
-Guard on starter is also up.
 * [Analog Models] Lettering of Red annunicators not readable

 Should work in FS2020 but not much tested.